Schneegans/Fly-Pie/README.md

 * You can **click anywhere in an item's wedge**.
 It does not matter whether you click directly on an item or at the edge of your screen as long as you are in the same wedge.
 * To enter **Marking Mode**, click and drag an item.
 As soon as you pause dragging or make a turn, the item will be selected. **This way you can select items with gestures!**
 * Try remembering the path to an item.
 Open the menu and **draw the path with your mouse**.
 You can start with individual segments of the path, put you can also try to draw the entire path!
+* You may find it more successful if you explicitly try to compose your gesture of straight parts. **Do not draw curvy paths but rather expressive zig-zag-lines!**

 ### Bake Your First Pie Menu!